May 20, 2022

 Think of your name and your associated domain as a representation of your brand.
 Make a list of your favorite companies and see how they created something original and memorable.

-With your domain purchased and web hosting ready, it’s time to install WordPress.
+With your domain purchased and web hosting ready, it’s the first step to opening an online store is to install WordPress.
 This will be the foundation for your website and the entire online store.
-Luckily, if you’re using a host like Hostinger this process is very easy.
+Luckily, if you’re using Hostinger’s eCommerce hosting solutions, this process is very easy.

 First login to your control panel.
 It should look like the image below.